omkarium/rufendec/README.md

 ### ⚠️ Warning ⚠️

 Using this program MUST be considered DANGEROUS.
 Since this is a file encryption software, there is a possibility that you could lose your data forever if used incorrectly.
-I strongly suggest you to use it on a test folder first with the files you want to encrypt and later try to decrypt and see if the file content is still the same.
-Kindly, take backup of whatever you are encrypt first.
-BACKUP, BACKUP BACKUP!!! as frequent as you can.
+I strongly suggest you to use it on a test folder first with the files you want to encrypt and later try to decrypt and see if the file content is still the same by comparing their checksum.
+Do note that for file types such as pdf, the checksum may not be the same as the metadata such as creation time, modified time changes.

+Kindly take backup of whatever you are encrypt first.
+I repeat, BACKUP BACKUP BACKUP!!! as frequent as you can.

 If you find any security vulnerabilities in code, please submit an issue.